BrunaLab/HeliconiaSurveys/README.md

 ## Workflow

-The cleaning, validating, organizing, and preparing the archive version of the _Heliconia_ demographic survey data is done in three steps:
+The cleaning, validating, organizing, and preparing the archive version of the _Heliconia_ demographic survey data is done with two R scripts:

-**1. Load, correct, and organize the demographic data.**
+### 1. Correct, organize, & review the data with `01_clean_survey_data.R`

-[`01_clean_survey_data.R`](/01_clean_survey_data.R): The functions in this script will take the 'raw' survey data, clean it, and organize it in tidy form.
+The functions in [`01_clean_survey_data.R`](/01_clean_survey_data.R) will consolidate the 'raw' survey data, clean it, organize it in tidy form, and conduct a series of validation procedures.

 - The function `ha_data<-clean_heliconia_data()` calls several other functions found in the folder [`code/survey_cleaning`](code/survey_cleaning).
 These functions include an .R script for cleaning and correcting the records for plants found in each demographic plot.